-Level One of Joy School is the perfect solution for beginning English learners, even for children as young as 3 or 4 years old.
-With relatable phrases, built-in reward systems, unique art, and fun stories, young children are captivated by the Joy School program.
+Level One of Joy School English is the perfect solution for beginning English learners, even for children as young as 3 or 4 years old.
+With relatable phrases, built-in reward systems, unique art, and fun stories, young children are captivated by the Joy School English program.

 Level One contains 24 rich and expansive units.
 Each unit includes 6 lessons, each made up of 5 activities.
 This course provides beginning students with more than enough material to keep them engaged and learning for a full school year.

-Joy School supports teachers and parents with additional resources that enhance the classroom experience and provide data that gives insight into student progress.
+Joy School English supports teachers and parents with additional resources that enhance the classroom experience and provide data that gives insight into student progress.
 Teacher lesson plans, printable whole-group project materials, and reports are all included.

 The target phrase in Unit 4 is I have, and the target vocabulary words are apple, paper, crayons, and book.